ydataai/ydata-profiling/docs/integrations/interactive_applications.md

 [Dash](hhttps://github.com/plotly/dash) is a Python framework for building machine learning & data science web apps, built on top of Plotly.js, React and Flask.
-It is commonly used for interactive data exploration, precisely where `ydata-profiling` also focuses.
-Inline access to the insights provided by `ydata-profiling` can help guide the exploratory work allowed by Dash.
+It is commonly used for interactive data exploration, precisely where `data-profiling` also focuses.
+Inline access to the insights provided by `data-profiling` can help guide the exploratory work allowed by Dash.
 To integrate a Profiling Report inside a Dash app, two options exist: